terryaney/KatApp.Provider/katapp documentation.md

 Once the value is returned, which could be `undefined` when processing all table rows based on expression, normal work flow for the currently processing attribute (`rbl-value`, `rbl-display`, or `rbl-attr`) with proceed in the same manner as if a value has been returned from a standard KatApp Selector.

-The javascript expression has a signature of: `expression( row: JSON, index: integer, application: KatAppPlugInInterface)`.
+The javascript expression has a signature of: `expression( row: JSON, index: integer, application: KatAppPlugInInterface, inputs: JSON)`.
 Therefore, within the expression, you can use these parameters if needed (`index` will always be `0` if more than one segment is provided in the KatApp Selector to indicate row filtering *before* the expression is executed).

 ```html
 <!--